VirajBhagiya/Web-Scrapping-with-beautifulsoup/README.md

 # Web-Scrap

-Scraped data of diffrent hotels accroding to the inpur of the user.
+Scraped data of diffrent hotels accroding to the input of the user.

 Website:- Booking.com